 Are you surprised by the poor quality of work you are seeing from students?
 High expectations are still possible when you provide adequate scaffolding.
 Spend 30 minutes with CELT and learn how you can help students raise their quality of work.
 This is especially relevant at the start of the school year when students are adjusting to new courses, new challenges, and higher expectations.
 Scaffolding assignments is a principle of Universal Design for Learning (UDL).

-Here are the resources for this workshop that was held on Tuesday, June 28, Noon – 1:00 pm Central/1:00 – 2:00 pm Eastern time via Zoom
+Here are the resources for this program that was held on Friday, September 30, Noon – 12:30 pm Central/1:00 – 1:30 pm Eastern via Zoom

-Here are the resources for this workshop that was held on Thursday, June 23, Noon – 1:00 pm Central/1:00 – 2:00 pm Eastern time via Zoom.
+Here are the resources for this program that was held on Friday, September 23, Noon – 1:00 pm Central/1:00 – 2:00 pm Eastern via Zoom

-Please plan to join us to learn about the research conducted by two colleagues who recently completed their doctoral degrees: Steve Hendrix (Ann Arbor) and Josh Locklair (Mequon).
+Please plan to join us to learn about the research conducted by two Arts and Science colleagues who recently completed their doctoral degrees: Steve Hendrix (Ann Arbor) and Josh Locklair (Mequon).

 Concordia Faculty Seminars are informal interactive presentations and conversations on faculty and staff projects including grants, research, and service designed to promote scholarship, spark new ideas, provide opportunities for meaningful discussion, and increase collaboration.
 Faculty, staff, and students are welcome to attend.